Skip to main content

 3. Open the database page → Monitoring tab.

-4. In the Cluster Monitoring block, select the monitoring type:
+4. In the Cluster monitoring block, select the monitoring type:

 5. Optional: filter metrics by date.

-6. Look at the available database metrics.
+6. View the available database metrics.

 Database metrics in the control panel

-vCPUServer cores utilization in percent
+vCPUServer core utilization in percent

 CPU iowaitPercentage of time the processor is idle and waiting for I/O operations to complete